convexengineering/gpkit/docs/source/advancedcommands.rst

 Linking Variables
 =================

-When modeling a complex system it is often desirable to begin by independently modeling each subsystem.
+When modeling a complex system, it is often desirable to begin by independently modeling each subsystem.
 This makes debugging and model validation easier.
 After developing all the subsystem models, they can be linked together to form a comprehensive system model.
-For example, instead of having one large airplane model there may be separate wing, fuselage, vertical tail, horizontal tail, engine, and landing gear models which are linked together to form a full airplane model.
+For example, instead of having one large airplane model, there may be separate wing, fuselage, vertical tail, horizontal tail, engine, and landing gear models which are linked together to form a full airplane model.

 Obviously, subsystems will share common variables.
 In the airplane example, the engine model will determine the engine weight and size.
-If the engines are mounted under the wing, the wing model will have an engine weight variable and the landing gear model will have a variable for the diameter of the engines.
+If the engines are mounted under the wing, the wing model will have an engine weight variable.
 When the subsystem models are linked to form the system level model, it is crucial that all models share one engine weight variable.
-GPkit has a number of tools which can be used to link variables.
-Improperly linking variables together often leads to unexpected solver behavior, so it is recommended modelers use great care when linking variables, especially when altering variables varkeys.
+GPkit has a built in class that performs linking, called ``LinkedConstraintSet``.
+Improperly linking variables together often leads to unexpected solver behavior, so it is recommended modelers use great care when linking variables, especially when altering variable’s varkeys.

 Linked Constraint Set
 --------------